JiaenLiu123/final_project/README.md

 tesseract --version
 # Be careful to make sure the fra.traineddata and eng.traineddata are correct

-# After successfully install all dependencies, you can just run following command to use the streamlit web application
+# After successfully install all dependencies, you can just run following command to use the streamlit web application.
+For the first run, it takes some time to download models from Internet.
 streamlit run cleaned_app.py

 ```